iRail/tip-skip/README.md

 different SMS tickets to be considered (at this moment).

 ### De Lijn
+Advantages of De Lijn SMS tickets:
-Let's start by summing up the advantages for SMS tickets by De Lijn.
-First, an SMS ticket is cheaper than a ticket that you purchase from the driver.
-Also no payment problems (exact change no longer required) occur resulting in a smoother boarding.
-In the end this can enhance the punctuality of the buses and trams.
+* An SMS ticket is cheaper than a ticket that you purchase from the driver.
+* You don't have payment problems (exact change no longer required).
+* Boarding goes smoother.
+* In the end buses and trams are more punctual.

 ### 4411
-Advantages of buying SMS tickets for parking:
+Advantages of 4411 SMS tickets:
-* No messing about which P&D machines or small change.
+* No messing about which P&D machines you'll use.
 * You no longer have to estimate up-front how long you will be parking for.
 * With SMS-parking, you only pay for the time you actually parked.
 * No more hurrying and running when your parking time runs out.

 ### NMBS
+NMBS claims their SMS tickets should have following advantages:
+* Ease the process of acquiring a SMS ticket.
+* Be able to buy a ticket always and everywhere.
+* This by offering a simple follow-up.

+After completing the process for the NMBS SMS tickets some of these supposed advantages aren't that apparent.
+The process requires too much user information that in the end shouldn't be necessary.
+Furthermore the tickets aren't really SMS tickets because customers have to pay for their ticket (which is then send to their phone) with either VISA or Mastercard.

+When looking at this from the BfP-point of view these tickets are barely usable.
+It's too big of a hassle to buy these and u need card reader at hand to pay with ur VISA or Mastercard.

+Although probably not usable for BfP, these could be used for BfC.
+The advantages lay

 Wireframe
 ---------